codyallison/Crowdfunding_ETL/README.md

 project 2 repo - Crowdfunding_ETL

 ETL_Mini_Project_CAllison_JBeckmeyer.ipynb - This file contains the bulk of our code.
 We extracted data from the crowdfunding and contacts excel sheets, cleaned the data, and exported contacts, contacts_regex, category and subcategory CSV files.
-The original and updated files can both be found in the resources folder.
+The original and updated files can both be found in the resources folder. *Note: please use pandas version 1.5 to ensure that contacts.xlsx extracts correctly.

 Resources - Contains the original excel sheets as well as the cleaned CSV files. contacts.csv and contacts_regex both provide the same information, we just used two seperate methods to clean the data.